 Accessibility and Ethics

-The proposed research will be conducted at the Faculty of Law at Bar-Ilan University, which is characterized as having diverse population of students and faculty.
-Initiators of the legal reforms, strong opponents of the overhaul and settlement seekers were all headed by the Bar-Ilan law faculty, and efforts to promote democratic dialogue on the controversial issues which included students and faculty were encouraged along the 2023 crisis.
-A few of the research tasks, as described above, will be conducted and processed together with clinic law students and faculty and will enrich legal education by contributing to an integrated theoretical and normative perspective on deep dividing controversies in the Israeli society.
+The proposed research will be conducted at the Faculty of Law at Bar-Ilan University, which has a diverse student and faculty population.
+Initiators of the legal reforms, strong opponents of the overhaul, and settlement seekers were all led by the Bar-Ilan law faculty.
+Student and faculty efforts to promote democratic dialogue on the controversial issues were encouraged throughout the 2023 crisis.
+As described above, a few of the research tasks will be conducted and processed with clinic law students and faculty.
+They will enrich legal education by contributing to an integrated theoretical and normative perspective on deep and divisive controversies in Israeli society.

 During Task 3, interviews with some retired justices and senior politicians may prove challenging, yet the research team will persist in accumulating the data until saturation.
 Any other material is publicly accessible.

 Ethical approval for the empirical work, including interviews of stakeholders, will be requested from Bar-Ilan IRB.
 The privacy of the interviewees will be protected by using a pseudonym or username with no tracking of information to the user.
-Identifiable information will be stored in an encrypted folder according to personal data protection best practices.
+Identifying information will be stored in an encrypted folder according to personal data protection best practices.

 Expected Pitfalls and Mitigation:

-Conceptual challenge #1: Institutional pragmatic realism, including the reference to the specific tenets described within this proposed research may not be controversial.
+Conceptual challenge #1: Institutional pragmatic realism, including the reference to the specific tenets described within this proposed research, may not be controversial.
 In response, we will validate our claims through empirical inquiry and will fine-tune our theoretical claims alongside the development of this study.

 Methodological challenge #3: Developing a machine-learning study of Supreme Court decisions may be challenging due to the complex theoretical questions involved.
-In response, a legal-tech expert will be part of the research team and will adapt the ML to train the data.
+In response, a legal-tech expert will be part of the research team and adapt the ML to train the data.

 Empirical challenge #4: Integrating the data while diagnosing connections and relationships may be complicated and given to inverse interpretation, considering the mixed methods approach taken in this study.
 In response, each small empirical achievement in collecting data, raising consciousness, and generating knowledge during the research will be significant in itself, and a novel broad picture of contemporary Israeli public law will emerge regardless of possible diverse perspectives on its meaning.
 Furthermore, an empirical methodologist expert will be part of the research team and will assist in integrating the findings, including the various datasets.